Electromyography (EMG) is a test that checks the health of the muscles and the nerves that control the muscles.

 Body temperature can affect the results of this test.
 If it is extremely cold outside, wait in a warm room for a while before the test is performed.

-You may feel some pain or discomfort when the needles are inserted, but most people are able to complete the test without significant difficulty.
+You may feel some pain or discomfort when the needles are inserted.
+But most people are able to complete the test without problems.

 Afterward, the muscle may feel tender or bruised for a few days.

-EMG is most often used when people have symptoms of weakness, and examination shows impaired muscle strength.
-It can help to tell the difference between muscle weakness caused by injury of a nerve attached to a muscle and weakness due to neurologic disorders.
+EMG is most often used when a person has symptoms of weakness, pain, or abnormal sensation.
+It can help tell the difference between muscle weakness caused by the injury of a nerve attached to a muscle, and weakness due to nervous system disorders, such as muscle diseases.

 There is normally very little electrical activity in a muscle while at rest.
 Inserting the needles can cause some electrical activity, but once the muscles quiet down, there should be little electrical activity detected.